james-priest/100-days-of-code-log-r4/README.md

 **Progress:** Completed the *Restaurant Reviews App - Stage 3* project.

 I submitted my project for review and got the results back.
 It passed with flying colors which made the extra weeks I put into it worth while.

+One thing that threw me off though was the first line of the reviewer's feedback, "where he said, "Great attempt".
+Whad'ya mean "Great attempt?!?".😂😂

+It then went on to tell me that I had in fact completed the nanodegree!
+Whew!😅

 [![Responsive Design Results](https://james-priest.github.io/mws-restaurant-stage-1/assets/images/3-33-small.jpg)](https://james-priest.github.io/mws-restaurant-stage-1/assets/images/3-33.jpg)